 The Peoples National Bank Of Jackson printed 306 sheets of $20 1902 red seal national bank notes.
 Twenty dollar red seal bank notes have poor survival rates.
 They don’t command premiums compared to the ten dollar denomination, but they are definitely rarer.
 All 1902 red seals were printed on four note sheets.
 There were three ten dollar bills and one twenty dollar bill per sheet.
 The 1902 $20 notes have a portrait of Hugh McCulloch on them.
 The charter number and seal are both printed in red ink.
 The serial numbers have a slight blue tint to them.
 The charter number is printed around the border of the note several times.
 The bank’s title is right in the middle of the note and the state of issue is printed just below the title.
 Remember that all national bank notes are valued based on their condition and rarity.
 The same rule applies to 1902 $20 red seals.

 1902 $20 Red Seal National Bank Note

-The Peoples National Bank Of Jackson also printed 34,282 sheets of $10 1902 blue seal national bank notes.
-Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
+The Peoples National Bank Of Jackson also printed 2,965 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note